Kinoma/SourceDocumentation/kinomajs_documentation_writer’s_guide.md

 ---

-##4.1	 “About This Document” Section
+##“About This Document” Section
 This first section very briefly introduces the subject of the document—just enough for readers to know they’ve turned to the correct document and to make sense of the rest of the section.
 It then states any prerequisite documents or knowledge that the document assumes the reader is familiar with, and shows (with very brief descriptions) how the document is organized.
 Usually that suffices, but any other general notes that apply to the entire document can be stated here as well (such as special typographic conventions used throughout the document, if there are any that need explaining).

-*When stating prerequisite documents, do not also mention any of those documents’ prerequisites.*
+> *When stating prerequisite documents, do not also mention any of those documents’ prerequisites.*

 ---

-##4.2	Introductory and Conceptual/Overview Section(s)
+##Introductory and Conceptual/Overview Section(s)
 Every KinomaJS document that does not have Reference in its title has a conceptual/overview section—or sections, depending on the amount of material—whose subsections provide information that’s basically everything except reference-type details (at least everything except complete reference details; some may be mentioned for purposes of illustration or explanation).
 This section typically:

 * Introduces features